 And to be totally transparent, our motives aren’t completely far off from those, sans the part where we deliver some generic list of obvious statements for why omnichannel is so important to your business.

-No, instead, let’s get into the technical aspects and challenges of customer journey orchestration.
+No, instead, let’s get into the technical aspects and challenges of customer journey orchestration and personalization.

 Unifying customer identities isn’t enough